threefoldtech/js-sdk/docs/tests/sals/kubernetes/test_kubernetes.md

 - Deploy VDC
 - Add helm repo
-- Check that the added rebo listed in the helm repos.
+- Check that the added repo listed in the helm repos.

 ### test_03_install_chart